GoogleCloudPlatform/compute-migration-scripts/instance-to-stateful-mig/README.md

 Stateful MIG name, that will be created

 ### `-t`, `--target_instance_name`
-Target instance name, that will be added to stateful MIG.
+Target instance name, that will be added to the stateful MIG.
 **Note** If `--source_instance_name` equals to `--target_instance_name` or empty, then you should explicitly set `--delete_source_instance` paremeter to True.

-### `--regional` (Default: False)
+### `--regional`
-If this flag is set to True, then stateful MIG will be [regional](https://cloud.google.com/compute/docs/instance-groups/regional-migs), which deploys instances to multiple zones across the same region.
-If the flas is set to False, then stateful MIG will be zonal, which deploys instances to a single zone.
+If this flag is set, then stateful MIG will be [regional](https://cloud.google.com/compute/docs/instance-groups/regional-migs), which deploys instances to multiple zones across the same region.
+If the flas isn't set, then stateful MIG will be zonal, which deploys instances to a single zone.

-### `--delete_source_instance` (Default: False)
+### `--delete_source_instance`
-If this flag is set to True, then source instance will be deleted.
+If this flag is set, then the source instance will be deleted.
-**Note**: please, delete instance if you strongly want to save original instance name.
+**Important**: please, delete an instance if you strongly want to save original instance name.
 You can delete source instance manually after script execution.

 # Execution example
 ```